matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 The [`POST /_matrix/identity/v2/validate/email/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validateemailsubmittoken)
 and [`POST /_matrix/identity/v2/validate/msisdn/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validatemsisdnsubmittoken)
-endpoints do not specify any particular specific error codes, instead relying on the common error codes defined in the identity service API.
+endpoints do not specify any specific error codes, instead relying on the common error codes defined in the identity service API.

 However, these common error codes don't have any codes to signal many errors that can occur in these
 APIs: most obviously, that the token the user entered was incorrect.

-This MSC can be considered similar to [MSC4178](https://github.com/matrix-org/matrix-spec-proposals/pull/4178) although that MSC is for `requestToken` on the C/S API only.
+This MSC can be considered similar to [MSC4178](https://github.com/matrix-org/matrix-spec-proposals/pull/4178) although that MSC is for `requestToken` on the C-S API only.

 The [`POST /_matrix/client/v3/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken) endpoint in the C/S API also specifies a `submit_url` response parameter, defining its parameters to be the same as the Identity API's `submitToken` endpoints.
 This MSC also affects this.